They mingled with the nations and adopted their customs. They worshiped their idols, which became a snare to them~ Psalm 106:35-36 NIV

 Freedom (especially where sexuality is concerned) is an idol that has been worshipped with wild abandon in Western culture for decades.
 In recent years Christians have followed suit.
 Those who worship freedom do not believe even God Himself has the right to tell anyone that old-fashioned ideas about gender, sexuality and marriage are true and that some behaviors are simply unacceptable.

-1st Timothy 3:6 cautions Church leaders against placing new converts in positions of leadership.
-This is because when new converts become leaders they also become prideful.
-Eventually they may even begin to believe that they have more wisdom and insight than other Christians and even God.
-A twenty-year-old is by the nature of their age a new convert (even if he or she was raised in the church).
-Joshua Harris was nineteen when he wrote I Kissed Dating Goodbyeand twenty-one when the greater Christian community dubbed him a leader.
+In 1st Timothy 3:6 the apostle Paul cautions Church leaders against placing new Christians in positions of leadership.
+He had observed that when new converts become leaders they also become prideful and unteachable.
+Sometimes these leaders become so swollen with pride that they begin to believe that they have more wisdom and insight than other older more mature Christians.
+Sometimes they begin to think they know more than even God.
+Truth-be-told a twenty-year-old is by the nature of their age a new convert (even if he or she was raised in the church).
+Joshua Harris was nineteen when he wrote I Kissed Dating Goodbye and twenty-one when the greater Christian community dubbed him a leader.
 Marty Sampson was barely out of his teens when he began leading worship and writing music for Hillsong.
 In one sense it is not surprising that these men have decided that they have moved beyond Christianity.
-Until we stop elevating every young kid with talent or a good idea into “a leader” we will continue to have problems with those leaders as they age.
+Until churches stop elevating every young kid with talent or a good idea into “a leader” we will continue to have problems with those leaders as they age.